InfamousMusicify/Mark-Recall/README.md

 # [Mark/ Recall]()
+### Minecraft: Java Edition - Data Pack

 ### Mark and Recall "Spell" in Minecraft!
-Adds in a Mark and Recall ability similar to what TES games had untill oblivion.
+__Adds in a Mark and Recall ability similar to what TES games had untill oblivion.__

 Craft:
 Obtain an Eye of Ender and paper, craft them together and you will recieve 3 Items.
 Right click the "Mark" to set a Home.
 Right Click "Recall" to return to a Home.
 Right click "Recall Cycle" to cycle thru which home your Mark/Recalling to.